Greginkansas/-openhab-openhab1wiki/Squeezebox-Binding.md

     Switch item=sq_test_play mappings=[ON="Play", OFF="Stop"]

-And whenever the player state is changed from outside of openHAB these items will be updated accordingly, since there is now no longer a separate item for 'play' and 'isPlaying'.
+And whenever the player state is changed from outside of openHAB, these items will be updated accordingly, since there is now no longer a separate item for 'play' and 'isPlaying'.

 v1.4.0: Squeezebox binding can store the latest IR code (form the infrared remote) in a variable, which can be used to do some actions.
 Look at this rule: